ctglab/ReViewCNV/README.md

 _apptainer build shiny-app-excavator2.sif docker-archive://shiny-app-excavator2.tar_ (if using apptainer)

-To run the apptainer singularity use one of the two commands below:
+To run the apptainer/singularity use one of the two commands below:

 _singularity run    shiny-app-excavator2.sif_ (if using singularity)